 - Membership.
 All FPIN authors need to be employed by an active FPIN-member program.
 Corresponding Authors must be a part of the family medicine department and must be listed as a faculty member on the ACGME WebAds form.
 All faculty Corresponding Authors are required to submit manuscripts to the Local Editor on file with FPIN before submitting manuscripts in the EMS.
-A Local Editor is required for participation. - Contribution.
+A Local Editor is required for participation. - o Changing Corresponding Authors.
+Corresponding Authors (CA) are the primary party responsible for shepherding each FPIN writing project through to its completion.
+This should be regardless of changes in position, location, or affiliations.
+Once submitting the initial manuscript, the CA's responsibility is to see the project through to completion.
+There may be extremely rare situations where a writing group and/or the CA may request a change in CA. This may only be done through a special request to the VP of Publications and/or Executive Director.
+Such requests will only be considered on a case by case basis. - Contribution.
 Authors need to fulfill the authorship criteria set forth by the International Committee of Medical Journal Editors (ICMJE). - Role.
 All FPIN projects require faculty leadership and mentorship.
 Some projects require faculty to serve as Corresponding Authors, Local Editors, and co-author mentors. - Writing Project.
 Authors need to fulfill the eligibility and experience requirements of the respective writing projects, and be approved to write.
 Authors can request this information from the Membership Department or from FPIN Project Managers. - Educational.
 Authors need to complete any necessary modules through the FPIN Institute as well as thoroughly review the appropriate Member Resource (ie, HDA Author Handbook, GEMs table example, reading Evidence-Based Practice, etc.).
 Author teams and Local Editors are responsible for reviewing these materials for each manuscript as information is updated regularly to provide our members with the best service experience possible.